 One episode has a girl who has very bad injuries, and the doctors strongly suspected it is her parents who have been hurting her.
 It is later revealed she feels no pain and has been allowing other kids to beat her up as she believed it was a superpower.

 Meredith's mother was verbally/emotionally abusive and her father abandoned her.

 Alex's father, until Alex fought back as a teenager and his father never came back home.
 Alex's mother was schizophrenic (which his brother also develops), and unable to care for her children.

 Adult Fear: The entirety of the episode "The Girl With No Name."
-There's also an episode where Bailey thinks her son has gone missing for a few minutes.
+Aside from the main Patient of the Week, Bailey panics for a few minutes when she thinks her son is missing.